neptuwunium/Knit/README.md

 ⚠️ Big Endian files, while supported are completely untested.

-⚠️ BitKnit1 compression codecs are supported in theory but untested.
+⚠️ Oodle0 compression codec is not supported.

 ⚠️ The Bink0 and Bink1 Texture Codecs are not supported, but planned.